 Of course, this doesn’t mean you should NOT hoard peanut butter simply because you’re allergic to it.
 Maybe your family isn’t and you don’t want to deprive your children of this comfort food when they need it most, right?

 Lethal Mistake #2: Improper Home Canning

 Who could argue that canned food is not the best, cheapest and most popular prepper food on the market?
 Canning is not that hard if you follow the recipe to the letter but it can lead to a very serious illness called botulism.

 Using proper canning techniques is critical to avoid this horrible disease that has the worst of symptoms: double vision, being tired, and barely being able to move.

-There are two types of canning methods: water bath and pressure.
-The first one is easier but only works for certain types of foods that are high-acidic.
 If you want to make absolutely sure you don’t get infected with botulism, pressure canning is recommended.
 This is because the temperatures used are even higher which kills the Clostridium botulinum bacteria.

 Before you eat canned food, you should carefully inspect the container.
 If it’s swollen, cracked, bulged or if the food is foamy, discolored, or smells bad, you should throw away that food immediately.